com-lihaoyi/scalatags/Readme.md

 ![Inline Documentation](docs/InlineDocs.png)

 And all the other good things (<em>jump to definition</em>, *extract method*, etc.) you're used to in a statically typed language.
-No more messing around in templates which mess up the highlighting of your HTML editor, or waiting months for the correct plugin to materialize.
+No more digging around in templates which mess up the highlighting of your HTML editor, or waiting months for the correct plugin to materialize.

 Take a look at the [prior work](#prior-work) section for a more detailed analysis of Scalatags in comparison to other popular libraries.